env.dev

 Doppler / Infisical

+Alternative — overkill for sharing, useful for managing.
 Managed secrets platforms provide a centralized dashboard, environment-based scoping (dev/staging/prod), audit logs, and automatic rotation.
-They replace .env files entirely in most workflows.
+They replace .env files entirely in CI and production.
+The catch: you're handing a third-party SaaS your secrets, adopting their CLI as a runtime dependency, and paying $5–18/user/month to do it.

 Doppler